ocelotpotpie/NerdAlert/README.md

 server lifecycle events.

 The event names supported in the default configuration are:
+ * `restart` - The server is starting right now.
+Note that the server may restart before this event can be handled.
+ * `stop` - The server is stopping right now.
+Note that the server may stop before this event can be handled.
  * `warn_restart` - Warn prior to restarting.
  * `warn_stop` - Warn prior to stopping.
  * `cancel_restart` - Cancel restart, with no reason specified.